rmaicle/latex-templates/doc-guide/06_markdown.md

 #### Display Centered Image

-To be able to display an image centered horizontally, a caption is required.
+To be able to display an image that is centered horizontally, it is necessary to provide a caption.
 This requirement is now necessary when using _Pandoc_ 3.1.11.

 ~~~{style=syntax}